jehling/jisho_flashcard_scraper/README.md

 5. Upload to flashcard ingestion service of your choice!

 ## Developer Note
 If you want to quickly generate a large volume of flashcards, this script pairs extremely well with my [JLPT Vocab Scraper](https://github.com/jehling/jlpt_vocab_scraper).
 This project promps the user (via the terminal) for a target JLPT level (1-5) and then scrapes all relevant vocabulary terms from [JLPT Sensei](https://jlptsensei.com/), a site dedicated to helping students pass the JLPT.
+This results in a newline separated output file that can easily be used as input for flashcard generation.